ePSIC-DLS/Automated-Data-Collection/GUI/README.md

 # Graphical User Interface for automating data collection

-The GUI is a command-line executable python script.
+The GUI is executable python script, with an attached configuration file.

-From the command line the following settings can be configured:
-  * Initial (survey) image size from 128x128 up to 4096x4096.
-  * Grid square colour for viewing the overlap on selected clusters.
-  * Marker colour for viewing current scan position.
+All help is available in the GUI by using the 'Help' button.
+Furthermore, certain tabs will produce a tooltip when hovered over.
+This tooltip is a useful help text summary.

 It consists of several 'pages' where each page performs a certain function.
 This allows each page to have settings relevant to it, to make it easier for users to see what settings they need to change for a specific progress.

+The GUI documentation is available on Confluence at: https://confluence.diamond.ac.uk/display/EPSIC/Automated+data+collection+using+Max+GUI